Perspective • ~15 mins read • January 6, 2026

 Many AI failures are misdiagnosed as model failures when they are actually communication failures.
 Work happens through partial information, informal language, interruptions, ambiguity and social cues.
 Systems that demand perfect prompts or structured inputs place the burden on users and break down under real conditions.

-When communication is treated as an intelligence problem rather than a UX problem, it becomes possible to build systems that sense and respond like operational infrastructure—hence the nervous system framing.
+When communication is treated as an intelligence problem rather than a UX problem, it becomes possible to build systems that sense and respond like operational infrastructure.
+Hence, the nervous system framing.

 The Nervous System Metaphor

-The same pattern applies in regulated financial services, where conversational intelligence must simultaneously interpret customer intent, enforce compliance constraints, execute transactions, and maintain audit trails.
-A customer asking about their mortgage application does not want to navigate a phone tree or wait for a callback; they want their question answered in context with information relevant to their specific situation.
-The nervous system integrates customer data, policy rules, regulatory constraints and communication channels into a coherent response.
 In agricultural supply chains, where certification requirements span languages, formats and regulatory regimes, exceptions at the farm gate create documentation gaps that surface weeks later at the port.
-Field agents capturing data should not need to navigate enterprise software interfaces designed for office workers; they should be able to report observations through channels they already use, in a language natural to them, with structuring handled by systems that understand context.
-In travel and experiences, a booking represents merely the beginning of the customer relationship.
-Needs evolve post-purchase, itineraries require adjustment, and exceptions arise from weather, availability and changed plans.
-A nervous system that senses these changes, coordinates across suppliers and service providers, and maintains customer communication throughout creates an experience that static booking engines cannot match.
+Field agents capturing data should not need to navigate enterprise software interfaces designed for office workers.
+They should be able to report observations through channels they already use, in a language natural to them, with structuring handled by systems that understand context.

 A nervous system reallocates judgment.
 The next question is how to design the human-AI division of labour so accountability stays human while throughput increases.